 Let’s start with the basics.
 The Cerrado is this massive South American biome, second only to the Amazon in size, and the most biodiverse savanna in the world.
 That’s right, more diverse than the African savanna.
 It originally spread for over 2 million square km, mainly in Brazil, with small parts in Bolivia and Paraguay – roughly half the size of Europe overall.

-However, for the last 25 years, around 40% of the overall vegetation has been deforested for growing soy, sorghum, maize and other industrial crops, and another 40% deforested by the cattle and charcoal industry.
+However, for the last 25 years, around 40% of the overall vegetation has been deforested for industrial crops, mainly soybeans.
+Another 40% were deforested by the cattle and charcoal industry.

 Remember the 90s?
 Did you ever wonder how come nobody talks about saving the Amazon as much anymore?
-The Cerrado is the answer.
-Considering that the deforesting of an exuberant biome such as the Amazon brought a lot of international bad rap to Brazil, the change of direction by the industry for a lesser known, more discrete biome was only natural.
+The deforesting of an exuberant biome such as the Amazon brought a lot of international bad rap to Brazil.
+This caused the inevitable trickling of such a large industry the neighbouring, more discrete Cerrado.

-It is also the direct result of decades of Brazilian government policies intimately associated with the industrial agriculture lobby machine, providing every sort of incentive to what now is the country’s main grain belt.
+The Cerrado deforestation is the direct result of decades of Brazilian government policies.
+Since the 1990’s, this deforestation has been intimately associated with the industrial agriculture lobby machine.
+Over time every sort of incentive was provided to “develop” what now is the country’s main grain belt for export commodities.

-Ironically, the exporting of baru seeds is only possible nowadays due to the recent development of Midwestern Brazil’s infrastructure, a direct result of those incentives.
-This infrastructure used to be precarious, and also the main bottleneck that stopped baru from ever becoming a “thing” until now.
+Ironically, the exporting of baru seeds is only possible nowadays due to a direct result of those incentives.
+The recent development of Midwestern Brazil’s roads enabled baru to become a “thing” only now.

-The next post in this series will address the people living in the Cerrado, and their role in the extracting of baru and preservation of the environment.
+The next post in this series will address the people living in the Cerrado, and their vulnerability to the hostile Brazilian agribusiness environment.
 See you then!

 Herrero, T. “Teríamos evitado o desmatamento da Amazônia se tivéssemos olhado para o Cerrado”.
 Revista Época, July 30, 2015.
 São Paulo, SP, Brazil.